 How Long is Happy Hour?

-Happy hour can last anywhere from 1 hour, up to an entire evening.
+Happy hour can last anywhere from one hour, up to an entire evening.
 Some restaurants do happy hours every night for a few hours, while others dedicate a night, like “thirsty Thursday”, to discounted drinks and appetizers.

 How to Have a Successful Happy Hour